Professional edition active

 • Parasitic diseases (eg, malaria, schistosomiasis, leishmaniasis)

-Membranous nephropathy is rare in children and, when it occurs, is usually due to hepatitis B virus infection, SLE, or autoimmune thyroid disease.
+Membranous nephropathy is rare in children and, when it occurs, is usually due to chronic hepatitis B virus infection, SLE, or autoimmune thyroid disease.

 Renal vein thrombosis is more frequent in membranous nephropathy and is usually asymptomatic but may manifest with flank pain, hematuria, and hypertension.
 It may progress to pulmonary embolism.